 Richard H. Clarida is vice chairman of the Board of Governors of the Federal Reserve System.
 Previously, he was the C. Lowell Harriss Professor of Economics and International Affairs at Columbia University, where he also served as chairman of the Department of Economics.
 Dr. Clarida has served as the assistant secretary of the US Treasury for Economic Policy, serving as chief economic adviser to Treasury secretaries Paul H. O’Neill and John W. Snow.
 He was awarded the Treasury Medal in recognition of his service.
 Dr. Clarida also served on the Council of Economic Advisers under President Reagan and was a global strategic adviser and managing director at PIMCO.
 He is a member of the Council on Foreign Relations.
 Dr. Clarida was a member of the National Bureau of Economic Research (NBER) and served as co-editor of the NBER International Macroeconomics Annual.
 He received a BS in economics from the University of Illinois with Bronze Tablet honors and an MA and a PhD in economics from Harvard University.

-Kathleen C. Gaffney, CFA, is a vice president, director of diversified fixed income, and lead portfolio manager for the multisector bond and core plus bond strategies at Eaton Vance Management, where she is responsible for buy and sell decisions and portfolio construction.
-She has been in the investment management industry for more than 30 years.
-Previously, Ms. Gaffney was a vice president at Loomis, Sayles & Company and a portfolio manager for its fixed-income group, managing a variety of mutual funds and institutional strategies.
+Kathleen C. Gaffney, CFA, is former director of diversified fixed income at Eaton Vance Management.
+Previously, she was a vice president at Loomis, Sayles & Company and a portfolio manager for its fixed-income group, managing a variety of mutual funds and institutional strategies.
+Ms. Gaffney has been in the investment management industry for more than 30 years, and she is currently investment committee chair of the Unitarian Universalist Common Endowment Fund.
 Her commentary has appeared in the Wall Street Journal, the Financial Times, Institutional Investor, and the New York Times, and she has been on Bloomberg TV, Bloomberg Radio, and CNBC.
 Ms. Gaffney earned a BA from the University of Massachusetts, Amherst.

 Joel Litman is president and CEO of Valens Research, a global investment research and advisory firm, where he also serves as chief investment strategist.
 He coauthored the Harvard Business Review article “Give My Regrets to Wall Street” and is a top contributor to SeekingAlpha.
 Mr. Litman has been interviewed by CNBC, Forbes.com, the Singapore Stock Exchange, Barron’s, Institutional Investor, and NASDAQ Marketsite.
 He has conducted seminars and lectures for Harvard Business School, Wharton, London Business School, and other universities, as well as for CFA Institute member societies in New York, Germany, Hong Kong, and Singapore, among others.
 Mr. Litman is a CPA and a member of the board of directors of COL Financial Group.
 He is an MBA/MM graduate of the Kellogg Graduate School of Management at Northwestern University.